teddythinh/Basic-and-Advanced-Programming/README.md

 # Basic and Advanced Programming

 ## Introduction:
 Hi there, welcome to this repo.
-This is one of the basic and some advanced programming tips or techniques that I studied from my university.
+These are some of the basic and advanced programming tips or techniques that I studied from my university.
 I will update more and more exercise here.
 Thanks for taking a look !

 **NOTE: I'm not sure that my program runs properly, maybe there are some logical bugs, please feel free to contact me to fix these bugs.
 Thank you very much !**